Our Board of Directors

 Morgan Janke, Director of Initiativesmjanke@earlymilestones.org720.573.4721

-Morgan Janke is a Project Director at Early Milestones Colorado.
-In this role, she oversees the work of LAUNCH Together and the Child Maltreatment Prevention Framework for Action Community Planning Initiative in service of the organization's mission to advance success for young children across the state by accelerating innovation, use of best practices and systemic change.
+Morgan Janke is Director of Initiatives at Early Milestones Colorado.
+In this role, she oversees Milestones’ portfolio of projects in service of the organization's mission to advance success for young children across the state by accelerating innovation, use of best practices and systemic change.
 Prior to joining Milestones, Morgan was the Director of Quality Improvement at the Virginia Early Childhood Foundation where she led the development and implementation of the state's QRIS through a public-private partnership and provided guidance and support to 25 local early childhood councils.
-Morgan holds a Master in Public Administration from the University of Colorado, Denver and a B.S. in psychology from Virginia Commonwealth University.
+Morgan holds a master's degree in public administration from the University of Colorado, Denver and a bachelor of science degree in psychology from Virginia Commonwealth University.